NSLS-II/blop/docs/source/tutorials/simple-experiment.md

 Additional readables are typically added as a list of devices that produce data, such as detectors, to help with computing the desired outcome via the digestion function.
 ```

 Next, we will define the digestion function.
-The data that will be available to the digestion function will always be collection readables (specified either implicitly or explicitly).
+The data that will be available to the digestion function will always be a collection of readables (specified either implicitly or explicitly).

 ```{code-cell} ipython3
 def himmelblau_2d_digestion(trial_index: int, data: dict[str, Any]) -> float: